CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/service_base.md

 The `_download_rules` function is called after each `_cleanup` call to check if there is new updates to be processed.
 If so, it will attempt to download and use the new ruleset otherwise it will revert to the old ruleset.

 It will call on `_load_rules` and `_clear_rules` during this attempt process.

+### attach_ontological_result()
+The `attach_ontological_result` function is called when you want to attach an ontological result to your service result.

+Refer to [Result Ontologies](https://github.com/CybercentreCanada/assemblyline-base/tree/master/assemblyline/odm/models/ontology) for more information on the current set of ontological models.